 Enter the world of print, online and digital publishing

 The obvious role in publishing is to work with an author to edit their book, but you could also work in design, production, marketing and sales.
 This can then be broken down into specialist areas including academic, educational, fictional or medical.
-The increase in eBooks means that those working in publishing also require digital skills.
+The increase in popularity of eBooks and audiobooks means that those working in publishing also require digital skills.

 - Commissioning editor

 For more information, take a look at how to get into publishing.